 - Keep the guest list in control - The bride/groom and their loved ones should be able to enjoy both the emotional and fun aspects of the day and shouldn't mind getting a little messy.

-- Choose your venue in line with your guest size - Outdoors are ideal, though the Haldi is often organised at home
+- Choose your venue in line with your guest size - Outdoors is ideal, though the Haldi is often organised at home

 - Choose your decor, props and colour code - Yellow (naturally) works best for day functions, photographs and the mood of the day, but feel free to experiment